idealparable/BibleQ/BibleIsAntiSlavery.md

 LOL, "like any other livestock" !
 Wow.

+## Being Under Authority is Being Under Authority

 And some "slavery is slavery" scamming thrown in.
 Nice.
 Classic red flag.
 Is ebed always slavery?
 Hm?
 Is ebed always the definition of slavery that Glenn Miller defined?

 Let's put that here to be direct.
 I see (and had forgotten offhand) he uses chattel slavery for it.

-(quoting Glenn Miller, with added paragraph breaks)1.
-Introductory remarks
+<blockquote>|(quoting Glenn Miller, with added paragraph breaks)1.
+Introductory remarks<br><br>

 I am a child of the Western World, and a native of the rural American South.
 The word 'slavery' is such a powerful vortex of images, meanings, cries, and grief to me.
-Any technical discussion of any type of forced labor or corvee becomes immediately inflamed when the word 'slavery' is attached to it, and I suspect that many others share this association.
+Any technical discussion of any type of forced labor or corvee becomes immediately inflamed when the word 'slavery' is attached to it, and I suspect that many others share this association.<br><br>

 Scholars in the ANE have often abandoned the use of the general term 'slavery' in descriptions of the many diverse forms of master-servant that are manifest in the ancient world.
-There are very few 'true' slave societies in the world (with Rome and Greek being two of the major ones!), and ancient Israel will be seen to be outside this classification as well (in legislation, not practice).
+There are very few 'true' slave societies in the world (with Rome and Greek being two of the major ones!), and ancient Israel will be seen to be outside this classification as well (in legislation, not practice).<br><br>

-A recent example of this comes from the discussion of the Hittite culture in [HI:HANEL:1.632]:
+A recent example of this comes from the discussion of the Hittite culture in [HI:HANEL:1.632]:<br><br>

 "Guterbock refers to 'slaves in the strict sense,' apparently referring to chattel slaves such as those of classical antiquity.
-This characterization may have been valid for house slaves whose master could treat them as he wished when they were at fault, but it is less suitable when they were capable of owning property and could pay betrothal money or fines.
+This characterization may have been valid for house slaves whose master could treat them as he wished when they were at fault, but it is less suitable when they were capable of owning property and could pay betrothal money or fines.<br><br>

 The meaning 'servant' seems more appropriate, or perhaps the designation 'semi-free'.
-It comprises every person who is subject to orders or dependent on another but nonetheless has a certain independence within his own sphere of active."
+It comprises every person who is subject to orders or dependent on another but nonetheless has a certain independence within his own sphere of active."<br><br>

-Scholars in Cultural Anthropology are sensitive to this as well, and point out that New World slavery was quite unique, historically:
+Scholars in Cultural Anthropology are sensitive to this as well, and point out that New World slavery was quite unique, historically:<br><br>

 "Scholars do not agree on a definition of "slavery."
-The term has been used at various times for a wide range of institutions, including plantation slavery, forced labor, the drudgery of factories and sweatshops, child labor, semivoluntary prostitution, bride-price marriage, child adoption for payment, and paid-for surrogate motherhood.
+The term has been used at various times for a wide range of institutions, including plantation slavery, forced labor, the drudgery of factories and sweatshops, child labor, semivoluntary prostitution, bride-price marriage, child adoption for payment, and paid-for surrogate motherhood.<br><br>

 Somewhere within this range, the literal meaning of "slavery" shifts into metaphorical meaning, but it is not entirely clear at what point.
-A similar problem arises when we look at other cultures.
+A similar problem arises when we look at other cultures.<br><br>

-The reason is that the term "Slavery" is evocative rather than analytical, calling to mind a loose bundle of diagnostic features.
+The reason is that the term "Slavery" is evocative rather than analytical, calling to mind a loose bundle of diagnostic features.<br><br>

-These features are mainly derived from the most recent direct Western experience with slavery, that of the southern United States, the Caribbean, and Latin America.
+These features are mainly derived from the most recent direct Western experience with slavery, that of the southern United States, the Caribbean, and Latin America.<br><br>

-The present Western image of slavery has been haphazardly constructed out of the representations of that experience in nineteenth-century abolitionist literature, and later novels, textbooks, and films...From a global cross-cultural and historical perspective, however, New World slavery was a unique conjunction of features...
+The present Western image of slavery has been haphazardly constructed out of the representations of that experience in nineteenth-century abolitionist literature, and later novels, textbooks, and films...From a global cross-cultural and historical perspective, however, New World slavery was a unique conjunction of features...<br><br>

 In brief, most varieties of slavery did not exhibit the three elements that were dominant in the New World: slaves as property and commodities; their use exclusively as labor; and their lack of freedom..."
-[NS:ECA:4:1190f]
+[NS:ECA:4:1190f]<br><br>

 Generally, in the ANE, these 'fuzzy' boundaries obtain as well.
-"Slavery" is a very relative word in our time period, and we have to be very carefully in no auto-associating it with more 'vivid' New World examples.
+"Slavery" is a very relative word in our time period, and we have to be very carefully in no auto-associating it with more 'vivid' New World examples.<br><br>

-For example, in the West we would never say that the American President's Cabinet members were his 'slaves', but this term would have been applied to them in the ANE kingdoms.
+For example, in the West we would never say that the American President's Cabinet members were his 'slaves', but this term would have been applied to them in the ANE kingdoms.<br><br>

-And, in the ANE, even though children/family could be bought and sold, they were never actually referred to as 'slaves'--the property aspect (for such transactions) did NOT define explicitly the notion of 'slavery':(pause quote)
+And, in the ANE, even though children/family could be bought and sold, they were never actually referred to as 'slaves'--the property aspect (for such transactions) did NOT define explicitly the notion of 'slavery':(pause quote)|</blockquote>

 He goes on with more; I won't be quoting the whole article obviously, but this is important foundational context.

-Against this I have seen one skeptic whine that "slavery is slavery" let's him insist his criticism isn't about the modern idea at all -- which is rather naive to assume he hasn't been influenced by it psychologically in any way -- but even if we granted that, it's demonstrable fact that:
+Against this I have seen one skeptic whine that "slavery is slavery" lets him insist his criticism isn't about the modern idea at all -- which is rather naive to assume he hasn't been influenced by it psychologically in any way -- but even if we granted that, it's demonstrable fact that:

 1) Words CAN have ranges of meanings, and it's extremely irresponsible to act like this stops when one of the ranges is extremely emotionally charged.